Felix-232/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-My version of the Etch-a-Sketch-exercise of TheOdinProject
+My version of the Etch-a-Sketch-exercise of [TheOdinProject](https://www.theodinproject.com).